Technical and methodological limits on Conjointly

 While the technical limit is the maximum permissible limit for each method, creating experiments with this level of complexity can result in other issues due to hardware limitations of the Conjointly user and survey respondents.
 These issues may include the experiment settings page crashing due to a lack of user memory, or an excessive loading time for respondents trying to access the questionnaire.

 To ensure an optimal experience for both users and survey respondents, Conjointly establishes a recommended limit on the maximum number of attributes, levels, etc., included in experiments.
-These limits are derived from analysing the performance of experiments, using an environment similar to that of the average user of our platform.
+These limits are derived from analysing the performance of experiments, using an environment similar to that of the average user of the platform.

 Survey participant limit on Conjointly